reduxjs/redux-toolkit/docs/usage/usage-guide.md

 To simplify this process, Redux Starter Kit includes a `createSlice` function that will auto-generate the action types and action creators for you, based on the names of the reducer functions you provide.

-Here's how that posts example would look with `createSlice:
+Here's how that posts example would look with `createSlice`:

 ```js
 const postsSlice = createSlice({